jawz101/ublockOrigin_wordpressWhitelist/README.md

 https://github.com/jawz101/ublockOrigin_wordpressWhitelist/wiki

-A source list of many of the WP plugins out there
+A source list of many of the WP plugins out there:

 http://plugins.svn.wordpress.org/

+Essentially this blocks 96,000+ plugins and only allow 120 or so that sites use to make menus, add map widgets, etc.  Wordpress plugins are also a target for a lot of vulnerabilites so you're just eliminating the problem by blocking all of them and only letting the minimum amount through.